 Data quality has been voted among the top three problems for BI software users every year since 2002 according to BI-Survey.com.
 It stands to reason, of course, that if the core data you’re working with can’t be trusted, any revelations you gain from it will not be reliable.

-Therefore, the goal is to bring data together from disparate applications or data silos and compile it in a usable system without affecting the validity of the original source data.
+Therefore, the goal for the future of business intelligence is to bring data together from disparate applications or data silos and compile it in a usable system without affecting the validity of the original source data.
 With the rise in prominence of BI, the importance of data quality is more critical than ever.